How public opinion is changing fashion’s approach to fur and leather

 The list of fashion houses that have stopped using fur is only getting longer: Gucci, Prada, Burberry, Coach, Versace.
 And Stella McCartney is leading the field when it comes to leather alternatives for her clothes and accessories.

 However, the traditional way to swap leather for non-leather has been to use polyvinyl chloride (PVC) or polyurethane (PU).
-Unfortunately, both of these materials are oil-based plastics.
+Both of these materials are derived from oil-based plastics.
 Good for animals, but not good for the planet.

 And with global projections for the synthetic leather market to reach $45.41 billion by 2025, the search is on for plant-based material that can replace leather without the water waste, chemical run-off and carbon emissions of synthetic material.